 Gum disease (or periodontal disease) is one of the leading causes of tooth decay in adults.
 When left untreated, this disease can lead to major health problems including heart disease and strokes.
-The good news is our initial consultation is a full 90-minutes with Dr. Grace where she can diagnose gum disease and, if it’s found, help get your gums back on track.
+During your appointment with Dr. Grace, you can explain the issues you are having and if found, she can diagnose gum disease and set up a treatment plan to help get your gums back on track.

 What is gum disease?

 There are three stages of gum disease; gingivitis, periodontitis and advanced periodontitis.
 Gingivitis is a fairly mild form of gum disease that impacts only the gums and is generally treatable, even reversible if caught quickly enough.
 If left untreated, however, gingivitis can turn into periodontitis, a much more serious diagnosis.
 Periodontitis will have some irreversible damage to the mouth.
 This stage has been associated with bone and fiber damage.
 If proper dental treatment is still not sought out, advanced periodontitis is likely to take place.
 In this final stage of gum disease, jaw bone loss, tooth decay, and tooth loss can occur.